scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 pyBLoCXS
 --------

-The example below uses the Metropolis-Hastings sampler indicated using ``set_sampler``.
+The example below selects the Metropolis-Hastings using the pyBLoCXS function ``set_sampler``.
 The likelihood and parameter draws are computed using the high level function ``get_draws``.
 The inputs to ``get_draws`` at the API level are a function to calculate the likelihood, the best-fit parameter values, the covariance matrix centered on the best-fit, the degrees of freedom, and the number of iterations.
-At the high level, the iterations is the only input.
+At the high level, only the number of iterations is needed as input.
 The other inputs are accessed from Sherpa by pyBLoCXS.

 |